 7. Build self confidence

 If there’s one thing you take away from this article on how to stop being a nice guy, let it be this: Without confidence, you are fighting a losing battle.

 Without belief, you lack resolve.
 And without resolve, you have nothing that drives you to negotiate for better women and better relationships.

 To negotiate, saying no to terms that don’t suit your desires is imperative.
-If a woman is disrespecting you, when you say No to that behavior, you’re inadvertently saying Yes to a better behavior.
+If a woman is disrespecting you, when you say no to that behavior, you’re inadvertently saying yes to better behavior.

-Nice guys have a problem with saying No to things that could deplete them or negatively affect them.
-So, if you want to stop being a nice guy, be prepared to say No.
+Nice guys have a problem saying no to things that could deplete them or negatively affect them.
+So, if you want to stop being a nice guy, be prepared to say no.

 9. Stop apologizing for no reason

 As a nice guy, I always found myself apologizing to people, even when I was not in the wrong.